Koji-Sunioj/cdk-workshop/README.md

 # Notes from Koji

 This started as a small, casual project to learn how to integrate AWS resources with front-end using AWS CDK.
-As such, I initially chose not to use Redux and Typescript to focus 100% on the cloud provisioning.
-I am now refactoring it to be completely built on Redux and Typescript.
-The backend Lambda will also be minified at one point.
+It has now been refactored using Typescript and Redux to showcase my learnings.

 Features include: